-“Firecrackers, fireworks and other loud noises, as well as plenty of little-people traffic in and out of the house can be upsetting to animals, and even lead to harm,” says Lorie Chortyk, BC SPCA general manager of community relations.
+“Firecrackers, fireworks and other loud noises, as well as plenty of little-people traffic in and out of the house can be upsetting to animals, and even lead to harm,” says Lorie Chortyk, SPCA general manager of community relations in British Columbia.

 “Fireworks going off, a constantly ringing doorbell and the presence of costumed strangers can all cause animals to panic, putting both pets and people in danger,” says Chortyk.

 “When dogs and cats are frightened they are more likely to run away from their homes, jump out of open windows or dart into traffic.
 Stressed pets can also behave out of character — even scratching or biting people,” she adds.